schwunder/autogit/README.md

 ## prompt.md

-The prompt for the llm
+The prompt for the llm(local or api)

 ## README.md